bigheadG/Oleya-iOTSensor/README.md

    and also allows you to remotely control IO devices' actions.
 The sensor/control unit configure in Server site.
    This App doesn't include Server Configuration function.
 All of the device show on this App is based on Server.

-   This App includes: DIO(Digital I/O) and DMU(Digital Measure Unit).
-You can follow will guide you to operate this App.
+   This App includes DIO(Digital I/O) and DMU(Digital Measure Unit).
+You can follow the Operation gudie to operate this App.

    Demo Video: